Dynamic Programming

 Fibonacci revisited

-In the chapter on Recursion, we compared building the classic sequence of Array values using both iterative and recursive techniques.
-As discussed, these algorithms were designed to produce an Array sequence, not to calculate a particular result.
+In Chapter 6, we compared building the classic sequence of array values using both iterative and recursive techniques.
+As discussed, these algorithms were designed to produce an array sequence, not to calculate a particular result.
 Taking this into account, we can create a new version of Fibonacci to return a single Int value:

-// Naive Fibonacci with exponential time complexity - O(2^n) due to repeated calculations
+// Naive recursive Fibonacci - O(2^n) due to repeated calculations

 if n == 0 {